RW-Post: Auditable Evidence-Grounded Multimodal Fact-Checking in the Wild: Experiments

+We evaluate explanation quality through human assessment following prior LLM-based fact-checking studies~\cite{kim2024can, zhang2023towards}.
+Forty RW-Post instances are randomly sampled by 3 annotators.
+Outputs from models and RW-Post labels are presented in randomized order with anonymized identifiers.

-\paragraph{Annotation Scheme.} Annotators evaluate each output along three dimensions: (1) \textbf{Reasoning Hallucination} (unsupported or logically invalid inference), (2) \textbf{Evidence Hallucination} (misrepresented or fabricated evidence), and (3) \textbf{Label Justification} (whether the predicted label is well-supported).
+\paragraph{Annotation Scheme} Annotators evaluate each output along three dimensions: (1) \textbf{Reasoning Hallucination} (unsupported or logically invalid inference), (2) \textbf{Evidence Usage Hallucination} (misused, irrelevant, or fabricated evidence), and (3) \textbf{Label Justification} (whether the predicted label is well-supported).
 Each dimension is scored on a three-level ordinal scale (0–2), where lower scores indicate fewer errors and higher faithfulness.
-For example, Reasoning Hallucination is rated as: 0 = no hallucination (fully grounded), 1 = mild over-interpretation, and 2 = severe fabricated or unsupported reasoning.
-For presentation, we convert all scores to a normalized 0–1 range using
+For presentation, scores are normalized to the range $[0,1]$.

-so that higher values consistently indicate better performance.
-Full annotation guidelines and the interface are provided in the Appendix \ref{annotation_interface}.
+Detailed annotation guidelines and the interface are provided in Appendix.

-\paragraph{Result Analysis.} We report the average of the three annotators’ scores in Table~\ref{tab:human-eval}.
-As shown in Table~\ref{tab:human-eval}, ground-truth rationales achieve near-perfect scores across all criteria (0.94–1.00), demonstrating their high faithfulness and reliability.
-This confirms that our LLM-assisted annotation pipeline provides a strong upper bound for explanation quality.
+\paragraph{Results} Table~\ref{tab:human-eval} reports the average scores across three annotators.
+(1) Ground-truth rationales achieve near-perfect scores (0.94–1.00), demonstrating high faithfulness and serving as a strong upper bound for explanation quality.
+(2) AgentFact significantly outperforms LEMMA across all criteria.
+Using the Wilcoxon signed-rank test on paired differences, we obtain $p<10^{-5}$ for reasoning, evidence usage, and label justification.
+Bootstrap confidence intervals (95\%) further confirm the robustness of these improvements.

-Differences between AgentFact and LEMMA are statistically significant across all three criteria.
-We apply the Wilcoxon signed-rank test to the paired differences $\Delta_i = \text{AgentFact}_i - \text{LEMMA}_i$ for each instance and report the mean paired difference ($\Delta$) in the table.
-Across the 40 aligned instances, the test yields $p < 10^{-5}$ for Reasoning ($\Delta = -0.65$), Evidence ($\Delta = -0.30$), and Label Justification ($\Delta = -0.66$).
-We additionally compute 95\% bootstrap confidence intervals over the paired differences (e.g., Reasoning: $[-0.87, -0.45]$), all of which exclude zero, confirming the robustness of the improvements.